Fire Prevention and Safety

 216.664.6386 - Weekdays 8 am to 5 pm - F: 216.664.6816 - 1645 Superior Ave.

-Cleveland firefighters provide fire education speakers for schools, day care centers, senior centers, and employers and also appear at career days.
-In addition, firefighters with fire apparatus, including engines, hook & ladders and the Smoke House make appearances at community and school events.
-The 32 foot Smoke House is a mobile version of a home which uses non-toxic smoke and an alarm system to teach children how to escape a home fire.
+Cleveland firefighters provide fire education speakers for schools, day care centers, senior centers, and employers, and also appear at career days.
+In addition, firefighters with fire apparatus, including engines, hooks & ladders, and the Smoke House make appearances at community and school events.
+The 32- foot Smoke House is a mobile version of a home that uses non-toxic smoke and an alarm system to teach children how to escape a home fire.

 Juvenile Fire Setters Program